m1010j/boolean-logic/README.md

 ### Overview

 The `boolean-logic` package allows well-formed formulas, represented either as strings or as arrays of strings, to be evaluated for truth or falsity using the `isTrue` function, for satisfiability using the `isSat` function, for validity using the `isValid` function.
-The `counterModel` function finds counter-models for well-formed formulas that aren't valid.
-The `isSat`, `isValid`, and `counterModel` can also be used to evaluate premise-conclusion arguments.
+The `counterModel` function finds counter-models for well-formed formulas that aren't valid. `isSat`, `isValid`, and `counterModel` can also be used to evaluate premise-conclusion arguments.
 The default object exported by `boolean-logic` contains `isTrue`, `isSat`, `isValid`, and `counterModel` as properties.

 ### Well-formed formulas